dseguy/php-error-messages/messages/syntax-error,-unexpected-'|',-expecting-variable-(t_variable).rst

 + Upgrade to PHP 8.0.
 + Find a common supertype to the two (or more) involved types.
 + Remove all types.

-In more recent PHP versions, this error message is now :ref:`no-next-error`.